bebrws/rust-termspy/README.md

 This should work on both Linux and OSX.

+# TODO

+- Check isatty and if not, don't do this whole thing

 # Credits

 Again, I have learned a TON from nw0's [session-manager](https://github.com/nw0/session-manager).
 Great project..